pstudi/Detecting-and-Mitigating-Gender-Bias-in-AI-Driven-Cardiovascular-Disease-Diagnosis/README.md

 # Detecting-and-Mitigating-Gender-Bias-in-AI-Driven-Cardiovascular-Disease-Diagnosis
 Master's thesis on detecting and mitigating gender bias in cardiovascular disease prediction using machine learning.
-Includes model training, bias detection with FairMLHealth, AIF360 and Fairlearn, and application of bias mitigation techniques.
+Includes model training, bias detection with FairMLHealth and Fairlearn, and application of bias mitigation techniques.

 # Gender Bias Detection and Mitigation in Cardiovascular Disease Prediction

 This repository contains the implementation and analysis for a master's thesis focused on identifying and mitigating gender bias in machine learning models for cardiovascular disease (CVD) prediction.
-The project explores multiple models and fairness toolkits, including AIF360 and Fairlearn.
+The project explores multiple models and fairness toolkits, including FairMLHealth and Fairlearn.

 ---